 Make sure you don’t spend too much time online

 Part of staying healthy is your mental health.
 A smart person keeps up on the news, but the media hypes everything to the maximum degree.
 If you watch the news for too long, you’ll think the world is ending… And staying glued to your smartphone and TV all day for the latest updates will take a mental toll.

 Make sure you balance your news/app/tech time with real life.
 Choose a timer, like your phone clock app, Pomodoro timer or for Samsung owners, the Samsung digital “well being” app.
 Apps like Youtube can be configured to remind you to take breaks or tell you when you’ve been spending too much time online.
 Even Windows 10 includes built-in alarms and timers that you can use to control your technology usage.
 Also check out the Time Sense app for Win10, which will help you track your screen time.

 Use Messenger Video Chat, Facetime or Whatsapp to keep in touch with friends and family

 If you are sick, feeling unwell or under self-quarantine, you can still spend time with friends and family.
 Use a video chat app on your phone or tablet, and it will seem like you are together in the same room.
 Play a game, tell stories, share frustrations, sing a song, plan your next great adventure… All thanks to modern technology!

 Can you think of anything else?

-Can you think of any other ideas to use technology better during health crises and uncertain times?
-Share them in the comments below.
+Can you think of any other tech tips to stay healthy and fit during health crises and uncertain times?
+Send them in using our contact form.